nikfrank/snoop-hooks/README.md

 #### formatting the data

-the output from wikidata comes as
+the JSON from the gist comes as

 ```js
 [